-- CSC staff will be subject to daily medical review, mandatory illness reporting, and temperature checks.
-Staff will be required to: - Attend COVID-19 specific training - Socially distance from all non-assigned participants - Socially distance from the public whenever possible and adhere to social distancing when in public. - Wear facial coverings in common areas, retail, food service areas, and whenever prudent/possible. - Staff will be assigned to "pods" or "cohorts" for the duration of the week, and will be trained on COVID-19 protocols and screened regularly. - Program or specialty staff will interact with participants in program areas that require further training or skills to teach.
+- CSC staff will be required to have vaccinations prior to staff training.
+The CIT and adult volunteer programs will not take place in 2021. - CSC staff will be subject to daily medical review, mandatory illness reporting, and temperature checks.
+Staff will be required to: - Attend COVID-19 specific training - Socially distance from all non-assigned participants - Socially distance from the public whenever possible and adhere to social distancing when in public.

+- Wear facial coverings in common areas, retail, food service areas, and whenever prudent/possible. - Staff will be assigned to "pods" or "cohorts" for the duration of the week, and will be trained on COVID-19 protocols and screened regularly. - Program or specialty staff will interact with participants in program areas that require further training or skills to teach.
 These staff will follow all COVID-19 protocols and be screened regularly.